-VCA Part-time Filmmaking course: Film & TV Foundations (1 Year, Part-time)
+VCA Film & TV Foundations Part-Time Filmmaking course

-Foundations Filmmaking is an intensive one-year part-time filmmaking course for aspiring and emerging film writers, directors and editors.
+Film & TV Foundations is an intensive one-year part-time filmmaking course for aspiring and emerging film writers, directors and editors.
 It provides emerging filmmakers with invaluable access to a wide range of industry professionals, empowering participants with the insight, confidence and connections required to move forward into this dynamic and competitive industry.

-The teaching team is led by experienced industry professional, Andrew Blogg, who has been involved in film and video production since completing the Foundations Program at the Victorian College of the Arts, School of Film and Television, in 2002 (the course he now convenes).
-Since completing his studies, Andrew has worked on numerous film and television productions, educational programs, music videos and promotional videos.
-In 2004, his film 'Chay', the story of Cambodian brothers coping with grief, was shown at the prestigious New York Short Film Festival.
+The teaching team is led by experienced industry professional, Andrew Blogg, who has been involved in film and video production since completing the Foundations Program at the Victorian College of the Arts, School of Film and Television, in 2002.
+Andrew has worked on numerous film and television productions, educational programs, music videos and promotional videos.
+In 2004, his film Chay, the story of Cambodian brothers coping with grief, was shown at the prestigious New York Short Film Festival.
 In 2010, Andrew partnered with colleague, Tim Purdie, and embarked on their first feature documentary entitled Camp 32 which has so far screened at the Cambodian International Film festival (2015) and at the Cambodia Town Film Festival (2016) in Long Beach California.